Gabriel Rothblatt: Transhumanism

-Rothblatt is a Pastor, Community Organizer, and member of the Board of Directors with the Terasem Movement.
+Rothblatt is a community organizer and member of the board of directors with the Terasem Movement.
 Rothblatt writes and speaks on transhumanist topics, such as seasteading, cryonics, religion, mind uploading, and technological discrimination.

 Political campaigns

 During the 2014 Midterm elections, Rothblatt ran as a Democratic Party candidate against incumbent Bill Posey in Florida's 8th congressional district.
 Rothblatt qualified for the ballot by gathering 4,936 signatures; the minimum required was 4,834.
 Issues of concern to him were technological unemployment, protecting family values, promoting education, protecting the environment, developing space, and human rights.
 His belief in transhumanism and his family ties were both regularly covered by the media.
 Jessica Roy, from Time, commented that his status as a member of Terasem may be just as difficult for his campaign as being a Democrat in the Republican majority district.
 During a campaign event, gubernatorial candidate Charlie Crist introduced him by saying "Gabriel is the messenger that God sent."

 Others were critical of Rothblatt's campaign.
 Katie Prill, from the National Republican Congressional Committee, wrote that "his radical ideas are too extreme for Florida families."
 Posey's spokesman, George Cecala, stated that, "It all comes down to the real issue, and that is Bill Posey is a conservative and Gabriel Rothblatt is a liberal.
 Posey won the election, but Neely Tucker at the Washington Post called his campaign "a respectable debut," and Dustin Ashley wrote that his campaign "opens the door for other transhumanists to become part of the political action."